elppir/challenge/Design.md

 ## External Interactions:

 Two resources are exposed on the server endpoints.
-This is because transfers can happen in two ways on a server.
+This is because trustlines can change in two ways on a server.

 Lets say the server Sa is responsible for user *a*'s trustline: